aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-apis.md

 # Use the Aptos REST Read API

-If you provide blockchain services to your customers and wish to employ the Aptos API, then this guide is for you.
+If you provide blockchain services to your customers and wish to employ the [Aptos API](https://aptos.dev/nodes/aptos-api-spec/#/), then this guide is for you.
 This guide will walk you through all you need to integrate the Aptos blockchain into your platform with the Aptos API.

 :::tip
 Also see the [System Integrators Guide](./system-integrators-guide.md) for a thorough walkthrough of Aptos integration.
 :::

+## Understanding rate limits

+As with the [Aptos Indexer](./indexing.md#rate-limits), the Aptos REST API has a rate limit of 1000 requests per five minutes by IP address, whether submitting transactions or querying the API on Aptos-provided nodes.
+(As a node operator, you may raise those limits on your own node.)
+Note that this limit can change with or without prior notice.

 ## Viewing current and historical state